profweiliu/design-resilient-communities/charrette.md

 The charrette focuses on the rapid development of resilient city design proposals.
 To support iterative testing, analysis, and refinement over the two-day workshop, work will be completed primarily through analog methods.

 Each student should arrive prepared with materials and tools for hand drawing, diagramming, and measuring.
-Suggested materials include:
+Suggested materials include:<br>
 - Trace paper
 - Enginerring scale
 - Pens with a variety of line weights